AlbertoBoldrini/simd-cpp/README.md

 };
 ```

-The replacement should be painless if the code makes little use of branches, in some cases you can use the `.blend()` method to select between two values based on a condition (see [example](#example)).
+The replacement should be painless if the code makes little use of branches, in some cases you can use the `blend()` method to select between two values based on a condition (see [example](#example)).

 ## Licence